core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -05 to -06 ## {#sec-05-06}

+* Extended text and elaborated on examples for OSCORE IDs update procedure.

+* Add considerations on rekeying when using OSCORE with SCHC.

+* Set maximum size of the Recipient-ID Option to be arbitrary.

+* Considerations on which KUDOS messages can have actionable payload/methods.

+* Recommendation and considerations on minimum length of nonces N1 & N2.

+* Note on what information needs to be written to non-volatile memory to handle reboots.

+* Suggest resending of initial request from client when KUDOS fails in reverse message flow.

 ## Version -04 to -05 ## {#sec-04-05}

 * Arbitrary maximum size of the Recipient-ID Option.